DISCERNING READERS

 What is the premise of this second book by Peter E. Greulich?

-Image of The IBM Basic Beliefs of Respect, Service and Excellence.
+High-quality, black-and-white image of The IBM Basic Beliefs of Respect, Service and Excellence.

 IBM must rediscover its Corporate Constitution—its basic beliefs of Respect for the Individual, Service to the Customer and the Pursuit of Excellence.